There are a lot of ways of gathering data in Virtuous. But which way is best? That depends on what information you need.

 - Be shared with other users.

-- For example: If you want your output to include specific information about projects AND specific information about gifts, this might not be possible.
-You'd be limited to basic information about projects on a gift query's output.
+- For example: If you want your output to include specific information about Projects AND specific information about Gifts, this might not be possible.
+You'd be limited to basic information about Projects on a Gift Query's output.

-- Mathematical operations within each query parameter.
+- Cannot allow for mathematical operations within each Query parameter.

 - For example: You cannot pull a list of people who gave the same amount in 2021 as they did in 2020.